Q: What can I compost with Wompost?

 Q: Does composting spread Coronavirus?

 A: Short answer, no, if we do it correctly.
 The virus is similar to many other viruses that have been tested in compost piles.
 When done correctly, the process of composting kills all of the virus.
 The US Composting Council is testing whether the coronavirus dies at temperatures in commercial compost piles, and is optimistic it will also be eradicated.
-Our other worry is transmitting coronavirus from bucket to bucket, since the virus might be viable on plastic for multiple days.
-If we use correct personal protective equipment (PPE) and sanitize each bucket, we can stop the virus.
-Right now, we wear masks and sanitize our gloves between every single house.
-You can help by washing your bucket each week.
+Right now, we are a little worried about any tissues that have active corona virus in them.
+Please don't compost anything with bodily fluids on it to protect us, your drivers.
+You can also help by washing your bucket or cart each week.

 A: Short answer, no, if we do it correctly.
 The virus is similar to many other viruses that have been tested in compost piles.
 When done correctly, the process of composting kills all of the virus.
 The US Composting Council is testing whether the coronavirus dies at temperatures in commercial compost piles, and is optimistic it will also be eradicated.
-Our other worry is transmitting coronavirus from bucket to bucket, since the virus might be viable on plastic for multiple days.
-If we use correct personal protective equipment (PPE) and sanitize each bucket, we can stop the virus.
-Right now, we wear masks and sanitize our gloves between every single house.
-You can help by washing your bucket each week.
+Right now, we are a little worried about any tissues that have active corona virus in them.
+Please don't compost anything with bodily fluids on it to protect us, your drivers.
+You can also help by washing your bucket or cart each week.

 Q: My bin disappeared/got run over.
 What do I do?

-A: Just send us an email at wompostcoop@gmail.com.
-We'll replace it the following week, no cost to you.
+A: Just log in to the customer site, and order a replacement bucket through the portal shop.
+They are $3.50 each.
 Make sure to set your bin away from trash and recycling pickup.
 Even with that, sometimes the wind or kids take the buckets.
 It happens!

-A: Just send us an email at wompostcoop@gmail.com.
-We'll replace it the following week, no cost to you.
+A: Just log in to the customer site, and order a replacement bucket through the portal shop.
+They are $3.50 each.
 Make sure to set your bin away from trash and recycling pickup.
 Even with that, sometimes the wind or kids take the buckets.
 It happens!

-A: We source our bags from EcoSafe, and give you a new one each week.
+A: The bags that we sell in the shop we source our bags from EcoSafe.
 The bags are basically made from cornstarch and other plant-based resins.
-If you line your bucket with the bags, it makes our job much easier, since we load and unload by hand.
-Please use it.
+If you line your bucket with the bags, it makes our job much easier, and your bucket cleaner.
+However, it's not mandatory!
+We will just empty your bucket into our truck if there is no bag.
+You will probably have some food stuck to the bottom if you don't line with anything.
+Pro tips - you can line your bucket with newspaper, and everything slides right out.
+You can also get free compostable bags from the produce department of Whole Foods and Natural Grocers!
 If you want to source your own bags, make sure they are BPI-certified compostable.
-Try newspaper at the bottom of your bucket to minimize juices that leak from the bags.
 Some people use little bags in a kitchen unit, and put them all in the bin for pickup.
 This is a great solution for zero mess.

-A: We source our bags from EcoSafe, and give you a new one each week.
+A: The bags that we sell in the shop we source our bags from EcoSafe.
 The bags are basically made from cornstarch and other plant-based resins.
-If you line your bucket with the bags, it makes our job much easier, since we load and unload by hand.
-Please use it.
+If you line your bucket with the bags, it makes our job much easier, and your bucket cleaner.
+However, it's not mandatory!
+We will just empty your bucket into our truck if there is no bag.
+You will probably have some food stuck to the bottom if you don't line with anything.
+Pro tips - you can line your bucket with newspaper, and everything slides right out.
+You can also get free compostable bags from the produce department of Whole Foods and Natural Grocers!
 If you want to source your own bags, make sure they are BPI-certified compostable.
-Try newspaper at the bottom of your bucket to minimize juices that leak from the bags.
 Some people use little bags in a kitchen unit, and put them all in the bin for pickup.
 This is a great solution for zero mess.

 Q: Can you take raw meat?